 for string orchestra and string quartet

 Some years ago I wrote a piece for string orchestra called “Music for the World”.
 It was a conscious emotional reaction to some disturbing political events that occurred in the world in the early 1990s.
-I was interested in exploring the meaning of two contrasting human dimensions inherent in two dissimilar musical textures, and an interacting space where a “there-ness”, represented by the the resonant body of the main orchestra, is opposed to a “here-ness” represented by the string quartet placed in its centre.Addtional Info:
+I was interested in exploring the meaning of two contrasting human dimensions symbolised by two dissimilar musical textures, and an interacting space where a “there-ness”, represented by the the resonant body of the main orchestra, is opposed to a “here-ness” represented by the string quartet placed in its centre.Addtional Info:

-A string quartet, extracted from the orchestra, plays in the centre of the stage being surrounded by the rest of the orchestra.
+A string quartet plays in the centre of the stage being surrounded by the string orchestra.

 for solo piano and orchestra with choir